Personal Statement Advice: Tips From A Teacher

 If you are invited to interview, you can score points by elaborating exactly what it is that you like about that particular institution's course.

 Obviously, at this stage, I am allowing for the fact that you have further things to add to your form, on account of not yet having done the above activities.
+These include any work experience placements.

 At this stage, try to predict what you will learn from these things, even if ultimately you will want to adapt your draft to take new experiences into account more systematically.

-A word about style
+4. Think about style

 A pernicious type of language has crept in recently, where one develops a horrid air of self-congratulation ("I am very good at" etc.) Unfortunately it is our job, not yours, to say whether you have worked hard, been punctual or are very good.